Aurin Squire: Playwriting

-"Freefalling" premiered at Barrington Stage before receiving a second run at InspiraTO Theatre in Toronto.
+Freefalling premiered at Barrington Stage, before receiving a second run at InspiraTO Theatre in Toronto.

 Squire graduated from The Juilliard School in May 2015.

-His play, Fire Season, world premiered at the Seattle Public Theater in January 2019.
+His play Fire Season premiered at the Seattle Public Theater in January 2019.

-Squire was a co-writer for "Confessions of a Cocaine Cowboy", a world-premiere documentary theatre piece based on Billy Corben's Cocaine Cowboys documentaries.
-The play was commissioned by Miami New Drama, an award-winning South Florida theater company, and ran at the Colony Theatre from March 7 - April 7 of 2019.
+Squire was a co-writer for Confessions of a Cocaine Cowboy a world-premiere documentary theatre piece based on Billy Corben's Cocaine Cowboys documentaries.
+The play was commissioned by Miami New Drama, an award-winning South Florida theater company, and ran at the Colony Theatre from March 7 to April 7, 2019.

 Squire is the book writer for A Wonderful World, a world-premiere musical based on the life of Louis Armstrong, and told from the perspective of the musician's four wives.
 It was part of Miami New Drama's 2019–2020 season at the Colony Theatre, but as of July 2020, the musical was postponed.
 It has since reopened with a run from December 4, 2021 through January 16, 2022.
 The show will debut on Broadway in 2024.

-Multimedia Projects
+Multimedia projects

 In recent years Squire's work has expanded into other media, including online video.
 He has written and produced a viral video series for the gay social and dating app Mister.
-The series includes "Evil Twink" and "Boyfriend Shopping," satirizing the unrealistic and juvenile expectations of the gay dating scene.
+The series includes Evil Twink and Boyfriend Shopping, satirizing the unrealistic and juvenile expectations of the gay dating scene.

 The following year Squire was hired by installation art company Local Project and wrote the script Dreams of Freedom for the National Museum of American Jewish History in Philadelphia.
 Dreams is an interactive multimedia piece based on interviews of Jewish immigrants coming to America.

 In October 2012, Squire ran the Vote It Forward Festival, promoting a competition that awarded $500–$1000 in prizes to the best voting-related videos.

 He has also ghostwritten novels and memoirs and been published in online cultural journals such as Racialicious.

-Television/Film
+Television/film

 Aurin Squire was a staff writer on the CBS political satire BrainDead that premiered over the summer of 2016.
-He was a story editor and writer on the first season of the hit NBC drama This Is Us, and is a Co Executive Producer on the CBS dramas The Good Fight and Evil (TV series).
+He was a story editor and writer on the first season of the hit NBC drama This Is Us, and is a co executive producer on the CBS dramas The Good Fight and Evil.

 He is currently writing a feature film based on the life of Reginald Dwayne Betts for Amazon, Ridley Scott's Scott Free, and Epic.

 Prior to TV writing, he was hired to ghostwrite and adapt novels into screenplays for New York indie film companies like Moxie Pictures.